 Episode 5 - Tuesday 24 April

-Next week’s episode returns to the unprecedented demand for emergency admissions this winter and looks at how the wider health and social care system works.
+Episode 5 returned to the unprecedented demand for emergency admissions in winter 2018 and looks at how the wider health and social care system works.

-The episode specifically looks at the complexities around discharge and the role of social care in supporting patients once they are medically safe to leave hospital.
+The episode specifically looked at the complexities around discharge and the role of social care in supporting patients once they are medically safe to leave hospital.

-This is told through the stories of three patients; 93-year-old Ray has dementia and needs a complex package of care to help him once he is back at home.
-A shortage of carers means that Ray has been waiting for weeks to leave hospital.
+This is told through the stories of three patients; 93-year-old Ray had dementia and needs a complex package of care to help him once he is back at home.
+A shortage of carers means that Ray was waiting for weeks to leave hospital.

 Four-month-old Spencer has spent all of his young life in the Paediatric High Dependency Unit.
 He was born with under-developed lungs and needs help with his breathing.
 With the right support and equipment, doctors have said he can go home.
 But the family’s two-bedroom flat is too small to accommodate the specialist equipment he needs and the carers who will need to support him round the clock.